 All local authorities providing social care have a responsibility to support carers who look after an adult.
 You can find out more on the Care Act for carers and carers eligibility pages.
 If you're a young carer (under 18), see the young carers page.
 If you're a parent carer, please see the caring for a child page.

 Derbyshire County Council and the Derbyshire Clinical Commissioning Groups fund Derbyshire Carers Association (details above) to provide the Carer Support Service on their behalf.
 This includes carrying out carers assessments.

 If they aren't already doing so, Adult Care may be able to provide support to the person you care for if they have care and support needs (subject to eligibility).
 This could include respite care for the person you look after so you can get a break from your caring role.

 Quite often carers just need someone to talk to who understand what they are going through.
 The Carers Directory has details of support groups and social activities for carers.
 In many cases the groups are set up and run by other carers.

-The beauty of online communities is that you can use them at any time of the day or night.
+If you struggle to get out to support groups, there are lots of online communities for carers which you can use at any time of the day or night.
 Some communities are national, or even international, while others are based locally.
 Many communities have question and answers sessions and guest blog posts which you can look to get advice and answers to queries.